gregoryblood/Event-Management-App/README.md

 Administrators are also able to create and manage events for the students to sign up for.

 **Incoming Features**<br>
--Headers on the form for creating/editing an event.
+-Headers on the form for creating/editing an event.<br>
+-Can download the events to your calendar.

 **Current Bugs**<br>
 -On Safari, selecting a date on the calendar does not send a correct date.<br>